Richard Bingham (soldier): Northern rebellions

 Meanwhile, the Privy Council had directed a trial at Dublin of the latest charges against Bingham, who complained about the partiality of Fenton and Norreys.
 The arrival of a new Lord Deputy, Lord Burgh, in May 1596 seemed to promise a fair hearing, but such were the shifts and feints in the preparatory proceedings that Bingham petitioned the Privy Council for trial before the full Dublin council or in England.
 In September, fearing assassination, he fled without leave to England to appeal for justice and was put in the Fleet.
 He sent a petition to Burghley for his release, which was granted in November on account of his illness, although he did suffer a suspension from office.

 Bingham was eventually ordered back to Ireland to stand trial before the council, and set out on the journey back in Clifford's company, but had to stop at Chester because of further ill-health.
 In January 1597, after his ship was blown back to Beaumaris, Bingham excused himself from attending at Dublin – again due to ill-health, which continued into the summer when he also complained of the expense of maintaining relatives at Dublin.

 In 1598, when it became clear that the Tyrone's rebellion was getting out of control, Bingham's knowledge of Irish affairs was suddenly deemed unequalled in England.
 Upon Sir Robert Cecil's suggestion that the Earl of Essex take command in Ireland, Francis Bacon urged Essex to heed the advice of the veteran governor of Connacht.
 After the significant defeat of the crown forces at the battle of the Yellow Ford, a faction fight grew at court between the Cecil and Essex parties over the Irish appointment – fuelled by the anticipation of a significant Spanish intervention, either in England or Ireland.
 The circumstances had grown desperate, and Bingham received an appointment as marshal of Ireland and general of Leinster.
 He left England at the head of 5,000 troops but, upon arrival at Dublin, he died.

 Legacy

 Bingham married Sarah Heigham (1565–1634) of Suffolk in January 1588, but left no male issue.
 His nephew, Sir Henry Bingham, 1st Baronet – son of George – succeeded to his estate.
 A cenotaph was erected in his name in Westminster Abbey.
 He had one daughter, Martha.
 His widow remarried Edward Waldegrave.

-In 1599 Essex was appointed to lead an army into Ireland, but the expedition was largely a failure, and it was only in 1601 that the English took the upper hand, with their victory at the battle of Kinsale, which led to the submission of Tír Eoghain after the queen's death in 1603.

-Bingham's reputation has suffered on account of the harshness of his rule in Connacht, and he became the image of a cruel governor, lording it over the Irish without regard to justice or mercy.
-His apologists insist that everything he did during his tenure in that province was within the letter of his authority.
+Bingham's reputation has suffered from the harshness of his rule in Connacht, and he became the image of a cruel governor, lording it over the Irish without regard to justice or mercy.